May 31, 2016

 SNHU students can transfer up to 90 credits toward the completion of their undergraduate degree, which means the work you have done at other institutions will put you on a faster track to graduation.
 You won't even have to worry about the paperwork.
 When you complete the online application, the system will retrieve U.S. transcripts from most institutions automatically and complete an official credit evaluation, paving the way for a seamless transition.

 Once enrolled, an advising team is on hand to first orient you to online learning and provide tips and tricks to staying on track.
 But don't assume you will be able to fade into the background in your classes.
-Each course has its own discussion group through the Blackboard platform.
+Each course has its own discussion group through the online learning environment.
 Classes themselves have an average size of about 20 students, making it easier to get to know your classmates and their perspectives.
 While a program like psychology is big enough that you may not always find yourself engaged in debate or collaborating with the same students every time, there will be some repetition.
 You will get to know your fellow students, even when they are miles away.

 While it is easy to be just a face in a crowded lecture hall at your typical college campus, SNHU instructors will know who you are and expect you to participate.
 Those who may struggle with public speaking often find their confidence and a voice in the online discussion boards.